 Qualifying to Do Business Outside Your State

-LLCs and corporations may have to "qualify" to do business outside their home state.
+LLCs and corporations might have to "qualify" to do business outside their home state.
+If your company’s operations qualify as doing business in a state, you need to register your business as a foreign company with that state.

-If your LLC or corporation operates in multiple states, you may have to comply with the bureaucratic requirements of each state in which you do business -- a process called "qualifying to do business" in a state.
+If your limited liability company (LLC) or corporation operates in multiple states, you could have to comply with the bureaucratic requirements of each state where you do business—a process called "qualifying to do business" in a state.
 Whether or not you must qualify to do business in a state depends on a number of factors, discussed in this article.

-For state-specific information on qualifying as a foreign business in another state, see our 50-State Guide to Qualifying Your LLC to Do Business in Another State.
+For state-specific information on qualifying as a foreign business in another state, see our state guide to qualifying your company to do business in another state.

 When an LLC or a Corporation Must Qualify to Do Business in Another State